Overview

 - Click the I'll use my own nameservers radio button.

-- Delete the three DreamHost nameservers.
-Then add the two Cloudflare nameservers.
+- Delete the three DreamHost nameservers and then add the two Cloudflare nameservers.

 - Click the Save button.